codevera-ai/admin-smart-bar/README.md

 - `Ctrl+/` / `Cmd+/` (like Slack)

 ### Search scope
-Choose what to search:
+Choose what content types to search:
 - ✓ Posts
 - ✓ Pages
 - ✓ Media
 - ✓ Users
+- ✓ Products (WooCommerce)

-Uncheck any you don't want to search.
+Uncheck any content type you don't want to search.
+The search index automatically updates when you save or delete content.

-## Page builder support
+### Page builder support

-Admin Smart Bar automatically detects and searches content from popular page builders:
+Admin Smart Bar automatically indexes content from these popular page builders:

-- **Elementor** - Searches widget content, headings, text, etc.
-- **Beaver Builder** - Searches module content
+- Elementor
-- **Divi Builder** - Searches Divi sections and modules
+- Divi Builder
-- **Oxygen Builder** - Searches shortcode content

-If a page builder is not installed, the plugin doesn't add any overhead.
+- Beaver Builder
+- Bricks Builder
+- Oxygen Builder
+- Breakdance
+- WPBakery Page Builder
+- Visual Composer
+- Thrive Architect
+- SeedProd

+Content created with these page builders is fully searchable, with all markup and shortcodes automatically stripped.
+No configuration needed.

 ## Tips and tricks

+### Search page builder content
+If you use page builders like Elementor or Divi, all your page builder content is automatically indexed and searchable.
+Just search for any text that appears on your pages, and Admin Smart Bar will find it.

 ### Use natural language
-You don't need to type exact titles:
+You don't need to type exact titles.
+The fuzzy search understands what you mean:
 - "new user" finds "Create a new user"
-- "backup" finds UpdraftPlus backup pages
+- "backup" finds backup-related plugins and pages
-- "cache" finds WP Rocket settings
+- "cache" finds caching plugin settings
+- "order" finds WooCommerce orders

+### Typo correction works automatically
+Made a typo?
+No problem:
+- "admn" automatically corrects to "admin"
+- "setings" finds "settings"
+- "prodct" finds "product"

 ### Search by email
 Type part of an email address to find users:
 - "john@example.com" finds that user
 - "@gmail.com" finds all Gmail users

-### Find drafts
+### Find drafts and private content
-Unpublished posts and pages appear in search results.
-The View link shows a preview instead of the published page.
+Unpublished posts and pages appear in search results based on your capabilities.
+The View link shows a preview for drafts instead of the published page.

+### Instant type-ahead
+Results appear as you type thanks to prefix search.
+Start typing and see matching results immediately.

 ### Skip the mouse
 Once you learn the keyboard shortcuts, you can navigate WordPress without touching your mouse.